Gateway WA: Western zone

 The western zone covered upgrades in Kewdale, including an interchange at Leach Highway and Abernethy Road, and upgrading Leach Highway to expressway standard.
 Various improvements to the local road network were undertaken, including installing traffic signals at some intersections, and restricting access at others.

 Southern zone

 The southern zone comprised the upgrade of Tonkin Highway, from Leach Highway to Roe Highway, to a six lane standard.
 A single point urban interchange was constructed to connect Tonkin Highway, Kewdale Road, and Horrie Miller Drive.
 The existing diamond interchange at Tonkin Highway and Roe Highway was upgraded with additional ramps, and an entrance ramp was constructed from Abernethy Road to Tonkin Highway southbound.

 Other works

 Other works undertaken as part of Gateway WA include noise walls around the project where it exists near residential areas, as well as along Roe Highway in High Wycombe, and a grade separated interchange between Roe Highway and Berkshire Road.

-Community relations

-Measures to keep communities affected by the changes informed include pamphlet and newsletters, as well as publicity surrounding the specific milestones of bridge completion and other significant events.